The impact of the UAW strike on Kansas

-Hill says many are watching the strikes closely, and his analysis shows if wages go up for automotive workers that could have a direct impact on Kansas aerospace worker pay rates in the long term.
+Hill’s analysis shows if wages go up for automotive workers, that could have a direct impact on Kansas aerospace worker pay rates in the long term.

 “If automotive does get a 40% increase, and they will probably negotiate to less than that, it’s going to make our wages go up even higher than that rate here in the aerospace (sector) within Kansas,” said Hill.